DarkgreyDevelopment/Werkr.App/README.md

-# Werkr - Open source task automation and workflow orchestration:
+# Werkr - An open source task automation and workflow orchestration project.

 Introducing the Werkr Task Automation Project - your one-stop shop for task automation and workflow orchestration.